abhioncbr/docker-superset/README.md

 ## Silent features of the docker image
 - multiple ways to start a container, i.e. either by using `docker-compose` or by using `docker run` command.
-- superset all components, i.e. web application, celery worker, celery flower UI can run in the same container or different containers.
+- superset all components, i.e. web application, celery worker, celery flower UI can run in the same container or in different containers.
 - container first run sets required database along with examples and the Fabmanager user account with credentials `username: admin & password: admin`.
 - superset config file i.e [superset_config.py](config/superset_config.py) should be mounted to the container.
 No need to rebuild image for changing configurations.
 - the default configuration uses MySQL as database and Redis as a cache & celery broker.